Thinking about requesting a review or an appeal?

 - Get a review underway through your school or college: do this as quickly as possible to give yourself the best chance of getting your place.

-- Let your uni or college choices know this is happening: keep them informed – they are more likely to keep the place for you while you wait for the outcome.
+- Let your uni or college choices know this is happening: keep them informed – they may be able to keep the place for you while you wait for the outcome.
+If you’ve already had an unsuccessful decision applied to your offer, you should still get in touch with the uni or college, as they may be able to change it when they receive your results.

 Did you know?